Apteco/py-apteco/docs/source/tutorials/tutorial_06.rst

 **py-apteco** automatically adapts other parts of the selection to match this, by inserting the required table changes using the **ANY** or **THE** operations familiar from FastStats selection trees.
-So the selection in this example comprises either:
+So the selection in this example comprises:

     * *people* who have income of £60k+
     * *people* who have made ANY *booking* costing at least £2k